GoInterject/GoInterject.github.io/bApps/bFinancials/Company-Setup.md

   </tr>
 </table>

-After filling out and submitting the form, you will need to complete the following steps before the actual installation:

 > To Do
 >
 > **Step 1:** Verify SQL Server in Client is Compatible Version
 > SQL Server 2008 or greater is required.
+It is recommended that a client provides at minimum a test and production environment in which they will seek to deploy Interject Financials - Epicor.
 (run "SELECT @@VERSION" in a query window to check version)
 >
-> **Step 2:** Prepare for using Windows Authentication by creating the active directory user group “Interject Users” on Default SQL Server Domain
+> **Step 2:** Prepare for using Windows Authentication by creating the active directory user group “Interject Users” on Default SQL Server Domain.
+Please let Interject account manager know if Client cannot enable Windows Authentication with the recommended settings as illustrated below.

 >
 > ![Active User](/images/A-SQL-Installation/ActiveUser.png){: .center-image }
 >